 - Can I bring my dog on the boat?
 Are they allowed on Monhegan?

-Yes!
-You may bring your dog on the boat but please have them leashed or kenneled.
-Dogs are allowed on the island; however, island residents would prefer you leave your dog at home.
+Yes, for a $5 fee, you may bring your dog on the boat, but please have them leashed or kenneled.
+Dogs are allowed on the island, however, island residents would prefer you leave your dog at home.
 You must pick up after your dog.

 - Is it cooler on the water?

 The surface water temperature reaches about 63 degrees in the height of the summer.
 On the warmest of days, it can feel refreshing and a much needed break from the heat.
 On other days it can feel quite chilly.
 We recommend that you dress in layers so you can take off or put on what you need to feel comfortable.